AstreaTSS/PYTHIAWebsite/docs/setup/gacha_setup.md

 To *export* items, you can use `/gacha-manage export-items`.
 This should give you a file ending in `.json`; this is a [JSON file](https://en.wikipedia.org/wiki/JSON), and it can be shared around freely.
 No private information is stored on these other than basic information about the items themselves.

-You can also edit it directly if you wish; this should not be necessary, but can be done for advanced usecases.
+You can also edit it directly if you wish; this should not be necessary, but can be done for advanced use cases.
 If you choose to do so, please expand the below note.

 ??? note "Notes for Editing JSON"
     While editing the JSON file, please keep in mind some limitations: